robottheory/rt-midgard-test/README.md

 You can configure Midgard with a big config file, a list of smaller config files, or with environment variables.

-The easiest is composing a multiple config files with `:`, later configs overwrite values from earlier ones.
+The easiest is composing multiple config files with `:`, later configs overwrite values from earlier ones.
 A good starting point for config files is in `config/ex` directory.
 If you wish to edit the config files you can `cp -r ./config/examples ./tmp/config` (gitignored) and edit them there.

-Second option: a full file is at `config/config.json` which assumes you are running a local ThorNode and a native PSQL.
+Second option: a full file is at `config/config.json` which assumes you are running a local ThorNode and a PSQL.
 You can copy this file to `config/local.json` (which is ignored by `git`) and make desired changes.
 If you wish to connect to a specific ThorNode the proper urls can be found in `config/ex/net-local.json` (localhost), `config/ex/net-main.json` (mainnet),